Online Recommendations for Agents with Discounted Adaptive Preferences: Agents with Short Memory Horizons

 \subsection{Barriers for General Models}

-If we cannot assume that preferences are pseudo-increasing, then it appears difficult to compete even against $\EIRD$ for arbitrary smooth models.
+If we cannot assume that preferences are scale-bounded, then it appears difficult to compete even against $\EIRD$ for arbitrary smooth models.
 We show a regret lower bound with respect to $\EIRD$ for any algorithm over a quasipolynomial time horizon by constructing preference models in which the optimal strategy depends delicately on the current memory vector, and which simultaneously induces fast exploration over a discrete state space.

 \begin{theorem} For any $\gamma \in (0,1/2)$, there is a set of $(\lambda, L)$- smooth preference models $\mathcal{M}$ with $\lambda = O(1/n)$ and $L = \poly(n)$ such that any algorithm must have expected regret $\Omega(T)$ for any $T \in O(n^{\log (n)})$ when the preference model $M$ is sampled uniformly from $\mathcal{M}$. \end{theorem} Our approach is to observe that every feasible memory vector encodes a unique truncated history of length $O(\log n)$, resulting in an implicit state space of size $O(n^{\log (n)})$.
 We design preference models in which the optimal policy is implementable by inducing the uniform distribution at each round, which lies inside $\EIRD$, yet requires identifying a specific set of alternate items to place in the menu deterministically at each state to maximize the selection probability of item 1.
-We show that any competitive strategy also necessarily explores many states, and so any algorithm will frequently reach states where it cannot identify the optimal menu distribution (which is generated randomly).
+We show that any competitive strategy also necessarily explores many states with high probability, and so any algorithm will frequently reach states where it cannot identify the optimal menu distribution, which is defined on a per-state basis by a random process.